0ri0nRo/0rio0nRo.github.io/content/about/index.md

 Hey, welcome to my website 👋

-I'm Colacel Alexandru Andrei, a Computer Science student at [Sapienza Università di Roma](https://www.uniroma1.it/it).
+I'm Alexandru Andrei Colacel, a Computer Science student at [Sapienza Università di Roma](https://www.uniroma1.it/it).
 I am a passionate computer science enthusiast with a strong academic background in Algebra, Algorithms, Architectures, Automata, Computer Networks, Operating Systems, as well as applied mathematics courses such as Differential and Integral Calculus.

 I have gained experience in designing and developing computer solutions through group projects and have demonstrated the ability to work in multidisciplinary teams.
 I am always seeking new challenges and opportunities to grow professionally, and I keep my skills up-to-date by attending conferences and seminars.